ARM-software/gator/README_Streamline.txt

 disable SELinux so that gatorfs can be mounted by running
 	# setenforce 0
 Once gator is started, SELinux can be reenabled

+On some versions of Android, the Mali Filmstrip may not work and produces a dmesg output similar to
+	<4>[  585.367411] type=1400 audit(1421862808.850:48): avc: denied { search } for pid=3681 comm="mali-renderer" name="/" dev="gatorfs" ino=22378 scontext=u:r:untrusted_app:s0 tcontext=u:object_r:unlabeled:s0 tclass=dir
+To work around this issue, use streamline_annotate.h and streamline_annotate.c from DS-5 v5.20 or later, or disable SELinux by running
+	# setenforce 0

+On some versions of Android, annotations may not work unless SELinux is disabled by running
+	# setenforce 0

+Some targets do not correctly emit uevents when cores go on/offline.
+This will cause CPU Activity with user space gator to be either 0% or 100% on a given core and the Heat Map may show a large number of unresolved processes.
+To work around this issue, user kernel space gator.
+To test for this run
+	# ./gatord -d | grep uevent
+When cores go on/offline with user space gator something similar to the following should be emitted
+	INFO: read(UEvent.cpp:61): uevent: offline@/devices/system/cpu/cpu1
+	INFO: read(UEvent.cpp:61): uevent: online@/devices/system/cpu/cpu1
+The core which are on/offline can be checked by running
+	# cat /sys/devices/system/cpu/cpu*/online
+This issues affects a given target if the on/offline cores shown by the cat command change but no cpu uevent is emitted.

+On some older versions of Android, the following issue may occur when starting gatord when using ndk-build
+	# ./gatord
+	[1] + Stopped (signal)        ./gatord
+	#
+	[1]   Segmentation fault      ./gatord
+	#
+Starting with Android-L only position independent executables (pie) are supported, but some older versions of Android do not support them.
+To avoid this issue, modify Android.mk and remove the references to pie.

 *** Profiling the kernel (optional) ***